-Anna Faris and Chris Pratt play a couple in this movie.
-They were married in real life until announcing their divorce in 2017.
+Liev Schreiber and Naomi Watts play a married couple in this movie.
+At the time, they were married in real life.
 See more »

 See more »